star-whale/starwhale/docs/docs/swcli/uri.md

 swcli eval info mezdayjzge3w   # Inspect mezdayjzge3w version in default instance and default project swcli eval info local/project/self/eval/mezday # Inspect the local instance, self project, with short evaluation id:mezday
 ```

+## The default project {#defaultProject}

+When the project parts of Model/Dataset/Runtime/Evaluation URIs are omitted, the default project is used instead.
+The default project is the one selected by the `swcli project use` command.